-Should a candidate be unable to attend an exam because of illness, suffers bereavement or other trauma, become ill during the exam, or is otherwise disadvantaged or disrupted during an exam, it is the responsibility of the candidate to notify the Exams Office to that effect.
+Should a candidate be absent from, or disadvantaged in, an exam, it is the responsibility of the candidate to notify the Exams Office to that effect.

 Any claim for special consideration must be supported by suitable evidence within 48 hours of the examination.
 The Exams Office will complete a special consideration application and submit this to the appropriate Awarding Organisation(s) for their consideration within the JCQ regulations.
 The Centre will not be liable for failing to make a claim for special consideration where insufficient evidence is provided by the deadline.